Malcolm Allison: Manchester City

 Joe Mercer was named Manchester City manager in July 1965.
 As ill health had hindered him in his previous job as manager of Aston Villa, Mercer sought a younger, energetic man to be his assistant.
 He offered the position to Allison, whom he knew from coaching courses at Lilleshall.
 Allison was due to meet Raich Carter to discuss a position at Middlesbrough, but Mercer was able to arrange a meeting the day before, and persuaded Allison to accept his offer.

 The Mercer–Allison era is believed to be the strongest in Manchester City's history before the 2010s.
-They were surprise winners of the First Division in 1967–68 against the odds, some at a long 200–1 for City to win the league at the start of the season.
+They were surprise winners of the First Division in 1967–68 against the odds, with some at a long 200–1 for City to win the league at the start of the season.
 In the following seasons they won the 1969 FA Cup, the 1970 League Cup and Cup Winners' Cup, with a team including Colin Bell, Mike Summerbee and Francis Lee.
 Allison turned down an offer to manage Juventus on the understanding that Mercer would move aside and let him become full-time Manchester City manager – however, Mercer steadfastly refused to stand down.
 Their relationship disintegrated and eventually Allison won the power struggle – Mercer was sidelined and quit to take over at Coventry City in the summer of 1972.
 Allison was left in sole charge at City, but the team struggled and in March 1973 he resigned.